bbalganjjm/natural_js/html/naturaljs/gtst/gtst0300_en_US.md

 In order to process creation / retrieval / modification / deletion with Grid, we will develop a program consisting of the search condition area and the search result Grid.

 Code data will use [Select](#cmVmcjA0MDYlMjRTZWxlY3QkaHRtbCUyRm5hdHVyYWxqcyUyRnJlZnIlMkZyZWZyMDQwNi5odG1s)(N.select) component to bind data, [Form](#cmVmcjA0MDclMjRGb3JtJGh0bWwlMkZuYXR1cmFsanMlMkZyZWZyJTJGcmVmcjA0MDcuaHRtbA==)(N.form) component will create search condition area as form, and [Grid](#cmVmcjA0MDklMjRHcmlkJGh0bWwlMkZuYXR1cmFsanMlMkZyZWZyJTJGcmVmcjA0MDkuaHRtbA==)(N.grid) component will create a grid that can be input / viewed / modified / deleted.
-Buttons use the[Button](#cmVmcjA0MDIlMjRCdXR0b24kaHRtbCUyRm5hdHVyYWxqcyUyRnJlZnIlMkZyZWZyMDQwMi5odG1s)(N.button) component.
+Buttons use the [Button](#cmVmcjA0MDIlMjRCdXR0b24kaHRtbCUyRm5hdHVyYWxqcyUyRnJlZnIlMkZyZWZyMDQwMi5odG1s)(N.button) component.

 Let's practice by adding a menu to the basic frame created in [Create a web application base frame](#Z3RzdDAyMDAlMjRDcmVhdGUlMjBhJTIwd2ViJTIwYXBwbGljYXRpb24lMjBiYXNlJTIwZnJhbWUkaHRtbCUyRm5hdHVyYWxqcyUyRmd0c3QlMkZndHN0MDIwMC5odG1s).